Millions of Americans live nowhere near a hospital, jeopardizing their lives

 Thompson worked at the hospital before it closed.
 She said the loss of the hospital was devastating, evoking lots of emotion.

 "People angry, people sad, people scared," she said.
-"You know the fear of, 'Will I make it to another facility if something bad happens?'"
+"You know the fear of, 'Will I make it to another facility if something bad happens?' "

 Irene Carlyle said she and her husband moved from Los Angeles in 2005, hoping to stay in Tonopah.
 But now she doesn't know if that will happen.

 "We're both on Medicare," she said.
-"I said (to my husband), 'You know at some point we're going to have to move.'
+"I said (to my husband), 'You know, at some point, we're going to have to move.'
 It's going to come.
 I mean at some point you get sick."

 Other parts of the country are dealing with similar problems, including pockets of Florida, Texas and New York.